 Frequently Asked Questions

-Whether you are new to scuba diving, have always wanted to try or are looking to advance your certification, there will be a lot of questions.
-At The Scuba Company, it is our mission to provide thorough answers to all your questions.
+Whether you are new to scuba diving or looking to advance your certification, you may have a lot of questions.
+At The Scuba Company, it is our mission to provide thorough answers to all of your questions.
 The Professional Association of Dive Instructors or PADI is also a wealth of information.
 Check out their new diver FAQ here.

 What does scuba mean?